 - Standard – costs $6.67/user/month – offers unlimited search and apps, group calls with screen sharing, and shared channels & guest accounts.

 - Plus – costs $12.50/user/month – better security features and corporate exports for all messages.

 Asana is a task management tool that has recently made a name for itself thanks to its focus on efficiency.
 The solution allows users to create and manage tasks either individually, or they can be assigned to projects.

 Asana’s Dashboard allows users to create different projects, teams, conversations, and calendars efficiently.

-Asana is available on mobile devices making it easy for managers to follow up on what is going on making it easy to stay on top of things even if you are managing large teams.
+Asana is available on mobile devices, making it easy for managers to follow up on what is going on, making it easy to stay on top of things even if you are managing large teams.

-Asana offers different modules such as My Tasks lists gives users an easy way of managing, assigning, and following up on tasks.
-Tasks can be then divided into subtasks for more flexible workflow — Asana’s focus mode to help users focus on more pressing matters and urgent tasks.
+Asana offers different modules, such as My Tasks lists gives users an easy way of managing, assigning, and following up on tasks.
+Tasks can be then divided into subtasks for a more flexible workflow — Asana’s focus mode to help users focus on more pressing matters and urgent tasks.
 The solution is a great collaboration tool that allows team members to exchange ideas through comments and files.